This post is all about making homeless care packages. These are the BEST things to put in your care kits for the displaced.

 6 | Non-Perishable Food Items

-Remember that a lot of displaced people may not have access to dental care or they may be elderly.
-This means that they may struggle with weak teeth.
+Remember that a lot of displaced people may not have regular access to dental care or they may be elderly.
+This means that they may struggle with dental issues/weak teeth.

-If you choose to include food/snacks, keep this in mind since nuts and other hard foods may be impossible for them to eat.
+If you choose to include food/snacks, keep this in mind since nuts, crunchy granola bars and other hard foods may be impossible for them to eat.

-Yet another thing that I have never thought to donate.
 There are plenty of homeless families with children.
-To target them, you can include diapers and wipes to help them keep the kids dry and clean.
+To target them, include diapers and wipes to help them keep the kids dry and clean.

 8 | Personal Note

-You can also use this as an opportunity to spread knowledge by including a list of places in your city where services for the homeless are available.
+You can also use this as an opportunity to spread knowledge by including a list of local resources where services for the homeless are available.

 9 | Hand Warmers